Welcome to Bradford College

 You’ve got your results, now what?

-Your first few weeks will be filled with new and exciting experiences – from our Freshers’ Fair to enrichment clubs and meeting new classmates.
+No matter which course you are attending, your first few weeks will be filled with new and exciting experiences – from our Freshers’ Fair to a range of wellbeing and enrichment activities for all students to meeting new classmates.

 Please make sure that you wear your student ID badge and lanyard at all times to get access to the college buildings.